-NICE's guide to the methods of technology appraisal states that above a plausible ICER of £20,000 per QALY gained, judgements about the acceptability of the technology as an effective use of NHS resources will specifically take account of a number of other factors, including the innovative nature of the technology.
-The committee recognised the innovative nature of sacubitril valsartan in that the inhibition of neprilysin is a novel development in the pharmacological management of heart failure.
-The committee also considered comments from the clinical and patient experts that this is a disease area that has been historically underinvested.
-In addition, the committee was aware that sacubitril valsartan has been granted an Early Access to Medicines Scheme positive opinion by the Medicines and Healthcare Products Regulatory Agency.
-The committee concluded that sacubitril valsartan was innovative and that it offered a small step-change in the management of this condition.
-The committee considered that, given its innovative nature, the most plausible ICERs for sacubitril valsartan - between £26,000 and £30,000 per QALY gained - could be considered to represent a cost-effective use of NHS resources.
-However, it acknowledged that there were considerable uncertainties in the data including: non-significant results in the Western European subgroup; a high sacubitril valsartan dose that may not be replicable in clinical practice; limited representation of patients with NYHA class IV symptoms; the weaker evidence (as well as lower event rate and therefore less potential to benefit) for patients with a left ventricular ejection fraction of over 35%; and the absence of direct evidence for patients who have not previously had ACE inhibitors or ARBs.
-These latter 2 groups (people with a left ventricular ejection fraction of over 35% and people who have not previously had ACE inhibitors or ARBs) could not be assumed to have the same cost-effectiveness level as that modelled for the core trial population.
-The committee therefore considered that its recommendations should closely reflect the core population in the PARADIGM-HF trial and agreed that people with NYHA class IV should not be excluded from the recommendations.
-The committee concluded that sacubitril valsartan is a cost-effective use of NHS resources for treating chronic heart failure with reduced ejection fraction, only in people with NYHA class II to IV chronic heart failure, who are already taking a stable dose of ACE inhibitors or ARBs and have a left ventricular ejection fraction of 35% or less.
+4.19 The Committee considered whether sacubitril valsartan was a costeffective use of NHS resources.
+It was aware that the ICERs for the comparisons of sacubitril valsartan with ACE inhibitors and with ARBs were at the upper end of the range that would normally be considered a cost-effective use of NHS resources (£20,000 to £30,000 per QALY gained).
+The Committee was also aware that NICE's guide to the methods of technology appraisal states that above a plausible ICER of £20,000 per QALY gained, judgements about the acceptability of the technology as an effective use of NHS resources will specifically take account of a number of other factors, including the innovative nature of the technology.
+The Committee recognised the innovative nature of sacubitril valsartan in that the inhibition of neprilysin is a novel development in the pharmacological management of heart failure.
+The Committee also considered comments from the clinical and patient experts that this is a disease area that has been historically underinvested.
+In addition, the Committee was aware that sacubitril valsartan has been granted a promising innovative medicine designation by the Medicines and Healthcare Products Regulatory Agency.
+The Committee concluded that sacubitril valsartan was innovative and Page 47 of 64 National Institute for Health and Care Excellence that it offered a small step-change in the management of this condition.
+The Committee considered that, given its innovative nature, the most plausible ICERs of £29,500 and £30,100 per QALY gained for sacubitril valsartan compared with ACE inhibitors and ARBs (for people who cannot have an ACE inhibitor) respectively, represented a cost-effective use of NHS resources.
+It considered that, given the issues of generalisability of the PARADIGM-HF trial to clinical practice in England (see section 4.3) the recommendations should closely reflect the population in the trial.
+The Committee noted that most patients in the trial were considered to have New York Heart Association (NYHA) class II or III heart failure at baseline, with less than 1% of patients having NYHA IV heart failure.
+It noted that the trial protocol had been amended from people with a left ventricular ejection fraction of 40% or less to people with a left ventricular ejection fraction of 35% or less.
+The Committee was also aware that the inclusion criteria of the trial specified that patients must have been taking a stable dose of an ACE inhibitor or an ARB (equivalent to enalapril 10 mg daily) for at least 4 weeks before entering the study.
+The Committee therefore considered that its recommendations should be restricted to people who fit these criteria and therefore recommended sacubitril valsartan as a cost effective use of NHS resources for treating chronic heart failure with reduced ejection fraction, only in people with NYHA class II to III chronic heart failure, who are already taking a stable dose of angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor-blockers (ARBs) and have a left ventricular ejection fraction of 35% or less.